TexasInstruments/edgeai-tidl-tools/docs/backward_compatibility.md

 # Enabling backward compatibility

+This section describes how to use an updated tools version (Say from SDK 10.x) with a lower SDK version (e.g. SDK 9.2).
+The tools version will clearly call out that if this is possible in the [Version Compatibility Table](../docs/version_compatibility_table.md).
+Additionally, a C7X firmware patch must be applied on the older SDK for this feature to work.
 ## Setup on Target Device
   - Follow the steps below on the target device to patch the wheels, libraries and shared object files.
  - The script provided downloads and replaces the following components on the target device filesystem: